Bella Myat Thiri Lwin: Miss World Myanmar 2016

 After the competition in Miss Forever Gems 2015, she then competed in Miss World Myanmar 2016 and became the Miss World Myanmar 2016 and also won the titles for Miss Personality and Miss Popular awards.
-It was held on June 4, 2016 at Gandamar Grand Ballroom in Yangon.
+It was held on June 4, 2016, at Gandamar Grand Ballroom in Yangon.

 Miss World 2016

 She represented Myanmar at the Miss World 2016 pageant which was held on 18 December 2016 at the MGM National Harbor, Washington, D.C., United States.
 But, she was unplaced.

 Career

 Bella began her acting career, after the competing in Miss World 2016.
 She has appeared in music videos and gained popularity after acting in Ni Ni Khin Zaw's MTV "Chit Hlyat Lan Khwel".
 She also acted in Phyo Hylan Hein's MTV "Wutt" alongside Myint Myat.
-Her hardwork as a model and acting in music videos was noticed by the film industry and soon, movie casting offers came rolling in.
+Her hard work as a model and actress in music videos was noticed by the film industry and soon, movie casting offers came rolling in.

 She made her acting debut with a leading role in drama Love From The Future: Rhythm of Love, alongside Thiha Tun, aired on Channel 7 in 2017.
 She then starred in horror film Camera, alongside Htet Aung Shine and San Toe Naing, directed by Thar Nyi, released in 2018.

 She made her big-screen debut with Jin Party where she played the main role with actors Yan Aung, Lu Min, Min Maw Kun, Yair Yint Aung, Htoo Aung, Kin Hlaing, Ko Pok, Joker, K Nyi and actresses Eaindra Kyaw Zin, Yin Latt, Shwe Eain Si which screened in Myanmar cinemas on 22 August 2019.